Jazmin Sawyers: 2020–2022

 Sawyers became a triple British champion when winning the long jump event at the 2020 outdoor British Championships with a jump of 6.69 metres.
 She had previously won the event back in 2016.

 At the 2020 Summer Olympics, held in Tokyo in 2021, Sawyers finished 8th in the final with a distance of 6.80 metres.

 At the 2022 World Championships in Eugene, Oregon, she was in third position after all finalists had made their first jump, but was pushed just outside the top 8 when the eventual winner Malaika Mihambo made her first valid jump at the third attempt.
 She ended in ninth place with a distance of 6.62.
 At the Munich European Championships that year, Sawyers was in fourth position after five attempts.
 Ukraine's Maryna Bekh-Romanchuk was in third with 6.76 until Sawyers snatched bronze with 6.80 in the last round, reversing the outcome of 2018 when Bekh-Romanchuk displaced Sawyers from the podium with her last jump of the competition.

-2023–present: first major senior title
+2023–present: first major senior title and Olympic injury heartbreak

 In March 2023, Sawyers captained Great Britain at the European Indoor Championships held in Istanbul.
 She qualified for the final with her first jump, and went on to jump 7.00 m to win gold, setting a national indoor record and outright best in the process.

+In August 2023, Sawyers failed to qualify for the final of the World Athletics Championships Long Jump.

+On 25 April 2024, Sawyers announced she had undergone surgery after rupturing the Achilles on her take-off leg and would subsequently miss the Paris 2024 Olympics.
+She was one of the team of BBC commentators at the Olympic games for the Athletics.

+In 2025, Sawyers won her fifth British outdoor title in the long jump at the 2025 UK Athletics Championships.